Jalisco New Generation Cartel

-The Jalisco New Generation Cartel (Cártel de Jalisco Nueva Generación, /es/), or CJNG, is a Mexican criminal syndicate, based in Jalisco and headed by Nemesio Oseguera Cervantes ("El Mencho").
+The Jalisco New Generation Cartel (Cártel de Jalisco Nueva Generación, /es/), also known as CJNG, is a Mexican criminal syndicate based in Jalisco founded and headed by Nemesio Oseguera Cervantes, commonly known as El Mencho, until he was killed by the Mexican Army in 2026.
 The cartel has been characterized by extreme violence and public relations campaigns.
 Though the CJNG is known for diversifying into various criminal rackets, drug trafficking (primarily cocaine and methamphetamine) remains its most profitable activity.
-The cartel has been noted for cannibalizing some victims during the training of new sicarios or members, as well as using drones and rocket-propelled grenades to attack enemies.
+The cartel has been noted for cannibalizing victims during the training of newly inducted sicarios or members, as well as using drones and rocket-propelled grenades to attack rival groups.

-CJNG started in 2009 as one of the splits of the Milenio Cartel, the other being La Resistencia.
+CJNG started in 2009 as a splinter group of the Milenio Cartel, the other being La Resistencia.
 CJNG defeated La Resistencia and took control of Milenio's smuggling networks.
 CJNG expanded its operation network from coast to coast in six months, making it one of the criminal groups with the greatest operating capacity by 2012.
-Following emergence of the cartel, homicides, kidnappings and discoveries of mass graves spiked in Jalisco.
+Following the emergence of the cartel, homicides, kidnappings and discoveries of mass graves spiked in Jalisco.
 By 2018, the CJNG was believed to have over 100 methamphetamine labs throughout Mexico.
 Based on average street value, its trade could net upwards of $8 billion for cocaine and $4.6 billion for crystal meth each year.
 The CJNG are fighting the Nueva Plaza Cartel for control of Guadalajara; La Unión Tepito for Mexico City; Los Viagras and La Familia Michoacana for the states of Michoacán and Guerrero; Los Zetas in the states of Veracruz and Puebla; Cártel del Noreste in Zacatecas; the Sinaloa Cartel in Baja California, Sonora, Ciudad Juárez, Zacatecas and Chiapas; as well as the Santa Rosa de Lima Cartel in Guanajuato.
 They have an alliance with the Cártel del Golfo in Zacatecas and La Línea in Juárez.